Fluid Antenna-Enabled Backscatter Communication under Imperfect Channel Observations: System Model

 where $J_0(\cdot)$ denotes the zero-order Bessel function of the first kind, and $\rho_{k,\ell}$ represents the spatial correlation coefficient between the $k$-th and $\ell$-th FAS ports.

 Then, the RF signal received at the BD is expressed as

-where $x$ is the unit-power transmitted waveform, i.e., $\mathbb{E}[|x|^2]=1$, and $n_\mathrm{BD}$ denotes the receiver noise at the BD, which is typically negligible compared to the incident carrier for passive operation \cite{Kaveh2024:SecureRIS,Liu_Tag_Selection_PLS_2021}.
+where $x$ is the unit-power transmitted waveform, i.e., $\mathbb{E}[|x|^2]=1$, $f_\mathrm{s}$ is the direct link from RF source to the reader, and $n_\mathrm{BD}$ denotes the receiver noise at the BD, which is typically negligible compared to the incident carrier for passive operation \cite{Kaveh2024:SecureRIS,Liu_Tag_Selection_PLS_2021}. $f_\mathrm{s}$ is assumed to be suppressed via well-established cancellation techniques in backscatter receivers \cite{Guo2022}.
 The BD modulates information by switching its load impedance, thereby changing its reflection coefficient.
 Let $\Gamma_i$ denote the reflection coefficient associated with impedance state $Z_i$, $i\in\{0,1\}$ \cite{Zhang_Phy_CRA_AmBC_2026}.
 For binary signaling, the reflection coefficient selected by the BD is

 where $b\in\{0,1\}$ denotes the information bit.
 In this work, we consider ON-OFF keying (OOK) backscatter modulation \cite{Guo_LoRa_AmBC_2021}, where the \emph{OFF} state ($b=0$) corresponds to a matched load with negligible reflection, and the \emph{ON} state ($b=1$) corresponds to a mismatched load that reflects a portion of the incident RF signal.
 The backscatter modulation coefficient is defined as